 Power Greens Salad with Blueberries

 It’s Father’s Day weekend in the U.S., and all day today I’ll be thinking about my amazing father, and wishing I could spend a few hours with him.
-My dad was a loving and intelligent guy who liked music, reading, Kentucky Fried Chicken, tartar sauce, and any dish that had shrimp in it, and if he was still here there’s no doubt I’d be making his favorite Shrimp and Macaroni Salad today.
+My dad was a loving and intelligent guy who liked music, reading, Kentucky Fried Chicken, tartar sauce, and any dish that had shrimp in it, and if he was still here there’s no doubt I’d be making this Family Favorite Shrimp and Macaroni Salad for him today.